astronomer/docs/learn/airflow-sql-data-quality.md

 Executing SQL queries is one of the most common use cases for data pipelines, and it's a simple and effective way to implement data quality checks.
 Using Airflow, you can quickly put together a pipeline specifically for checking data quality, or you can add quality checks to existing ETL/ELT pipelines with just a few lines of boilerplate code.

-In this tutorial, you'll learn about three SQL Check operators and how to use them to build a robust data quality suite for your DAGs.
+In this guide, you'll learn about three SQL Check operators and how to use them to build a robust data quality suite for your DAGs.

-All code used in this tutorial is located in the [Astronomer Registry](https://github.com/astronomer/airflow-data-quality-demo/).
+All code used in this guide is located in the [Astronomer Registry](https://github.com/astronomer/airflow-data-quality-demo/).

 ## Assumed knowledge